act-org/RSCAT/README.md

 ```
 If RSCAT was loaded previously, run `.rs.restartR()`.
 If not,
 run `library(RSCAT)` to load and attach the package.
-Run `launchApp()` to start the Shiny app for CAT configuration and simulation.
+In the R environment, run `launchApp()` to start the Shiny app for CAT configuration and simulation.

 ## Item & Passage Pool Definition
 The item and passage identifiers should be specified in the column "Item ID" and "Passage ID", respectively.